-Revenues from sales of customer premises equipment decreased by \$4.0 million (-6.7%) to \$55.9 million, mainly due to an increase in the rental of set-top boxes, partially offset by an increase in sales of mobile telephony devices.
+Revenues from sales of customer premises equipment decreased by \$4.0 million (6.7%) to \$55.9 million, mainly due to an increase in the rental of set-top boxes, partially offset by an increase in sales of mobile telephony devices.

 Other revenues, comprising of revenues from La Sette and SuperClub Vidéotron, remained stable from 2010 to 2011.
-Jobboom's revenues were retroactively adjusted to Other revenues.

 Monthly combined ARPU: \$103.28 in 2011, compared with \$95.73 in 2010, an increase of \$7.55 (7.9%).
-This growth is mainly explained by an increase in customers subscribing to two or more services, migration of customers to more expensive television and cable Internet access service packages, and price increases for our television and Internet services.
+This growth is mainly explained by an increase in customers subscribing to two or more services, the upward migration in television and cable Internet access service packages, and price increases for our television and Internet services.